Maxmerock123/smart-sales/README.md

     - Present packages and products concisely.

 2. **Reduced Communication Time:**
+    - Calculate the price for different options based on Place > Event Type > Menu, depending on the pricing formula that IMPACT Catering uses.
     - Include an instant "Call Sales" button.
     - Include instant send summary data to Sales and Marketing mail using "nodemailer" tools.

 3. **Aesthetic Design**
-    - Respondsive design for everypage
+   - Responsive design for all devices
-    - Animation for good looking website
+   - Incorporation of animations for an appealing website